rug-cit-hpc/league-of-robots/roles/online_docs/templates/mkdocs/docs/index.md

 # The {{ slurm_cluster_name | capitalize }} HPC cluster

-The {{ slurm_cluster_name | capitalize }} High Performance Compute (HPC) cluster is part of the league of robots - a collection of HPC clusters, which are named after robots from the the animated sitcom [Futurama](https://en.wikipedia.org/wiki/Futurama).
+The {{ slurm_cluster_name | capitalize }} High Performance Compute (HPC) cluster is part of the league of robots - a collection of HPC clusters, which are named after robots.
 Deployment and functional administration of all clusters is a joined effort of the [Genomics Coordination Center (GCC)](http://wiki.gcc.rug.nl/) and the